 Do you use a Garmin head unit or smartwatch to track your cycling rides?
 You can get the EatMyRide nutrition plan on your Garmin device.
 Here you can read how.

 Many cyclists use cycling apps like Strava and Komoot or activity trackers like cycling computers.
 In the EatMyRide app you can connect these and synchronize your rides and routes automatically.

 Bonking or hitting the wall, a nightmare for cyclists.
 This sudden lack of energy during a ride can destroy the performance the rider was aiming for.
 However, with a good preparation this can often be prevented.
 What type of preparation do you need?
 Indeed, a proper personalized nutrition planning.
 That’s where EatMyRide can help you.

 Making sure you have enough energy to finish your ride well is half of the work done.
 Ok, maybe one-third, but still important!
 But how do you make sure you start your training or race well fueled?
+How to fueling up before your ride?
 Carbohydrates are an important source of fuel during your ride.
-A significant part of the carbohydrates you use
+A

 During exercise we mainly use two types of fuel: fats and carbohydrates (in the form of glucose).
 The ratio between these types of fuels used depends on several factors such as the duration and intensity of exercise, training status and nutrient availability.
 So, let’s explain how you can fuel during your rides and make sure

 We all know proper hydration is important for our health.
 But during exercise, this might be even more important.
 Mild dehydration (about 2% loss of bodyweight) can already impair performance and severe dehydration could have detrimental effects.
 Why drinking with a hydration plan?
 In order to keep up performance and prevent negative side effects of